"Starlight In The East"

 BobFestCD.jpg (25655 bytes)

-Michel Montecrossa's Bob Dylan Fest 2001 6CD boxed set on the Mira Sound Germany label containing his version of Bob Dylan's unreleased song BOB DYLAN'S NEW ORLEANS RAG.
+Michel Montecrossa's Bob Dylan Fest 2001 6CD boxed set on the Mira Sound Germany label containing his version of Bob Dylan's then unreleased song BOB DYLAN'S NEW ORLEANS RAG.
 The set also contains versions of DENISE, EAST LAREDO BLUES, HERO BLUES and WANTED MAN

 BOB DYLAN’S NEW ORLEANS RAG 1963 S L

 Out-take from "The Times They Are A-Changin’", recorded on two occasions at Columbia Studios, New York, firstly on 06, 07 & 12 Aug 1963 (CO78976) and secondly on 24 Oct 1963 (CO79693) - one of the August 1963 takes was short-listed for "The Bootleg Series, Vols.
 1-3".
 Illustrated is a scan of a Warner Bros/7 Arts Music 10" acetate including this take.
-The only known live performance of this song was at New York Town Hall on 12 Apr 1963, and this was scheduled for release on the shelved 1964 live album "Bob Dylan In Concert", so NEW ORLEANS RAG has missed out on being officially released in both studio and live versions!
-Obviously a strong candidate for a future "Bootleg Series" release...
-Lyrics on bobdylan.com Available officially as a cover in Norwegian by Åge Aleksandersen, see the top of this page, and also covered by Italian rocker Michel Montecrossa on his "Bob Dylan Fest 2001" 6CD boxed set (Mira Sound Germany, 2001)
+The only known live performance of this song was at New York Town Hall on 12 Apr 1963, and this was scheduled for release on the shelved 1964 live album "Bob Dylan In Concert", so NEW ORLEANS RAG missed out on being officially released in both studio and live versions!
+The song has now been officially released on Side 1 (studio version, 24 Oct 1963) and Side 6 (live, Town Hall, New York, 12 Apr 1963) of the Columbia/Legacy limited edition 6LP set "50th Anniversary Collection 1963", Dec 2013.
+The lyrics are on bobdylan.com here.
+It is also available officially as a cover in Norwegian by Åge Aleksandersen, and also covered by Italian rocker Michel Montecrossa on his "Bob Dylan Fest 2001" 6CD boxed set (Mira Sound Germany, 2001).
+Now officially released on Side 1 (studio version) and Side 5 (live version) of the Columbia/Legacy Europe limited edition 6LP set "50th Anniversary Collection 1963", Dec 2013, so is still a rarity!

 BOLERO 1981 N?